legosailor/legosailor.github.io/_posts/2021-12-15-Lego-F50-SailGp.md

 The last thing to do was the jib.
 Do you know the saying "measure twice, cut once"?
 In the case of the jib it was more like measure 3 times, cut 3 times.

-{% include figure image_path="/assets/f50/f50-jib.png" alt="F50 jib" caption="Testing the jib" %}
+{% include figure image_path="/assets/f50/f50-jib.png" alt="F50 jib" caption="Fitting an oversized jib" %}

 Finished model, just in time for Sydney SailGP weekend!
 {% include figure image_path="/assets/f50/f50-last.png" alt="Final F50" caption="Finished model" %}

-According to Studio, the final model is
+The final model is

 * 368 parts
 * 488 grams
-* 42.5 cm high
+* 42 cm high
+* 30 cm long
+* 20 cm wide